BizTecBritain/BMP-To-Excel/README.md

 ## License

-Distributed under the GNU License.
+Distributed under the MIT License.
 See `LICENSE` for more information.